-In this tutorial, I’ll show you a combination of two PowerPoint animation tricks you can use to create a video-like effect for your images within your presentations:
+In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images.

 Animation Trick #1